Transformers - Explaining The Basics

 A potential transformer is a carefully designed, extremely accurate step-down transformer.
 It is normally used with a standard 120-volt voltmeter.
 By multiplying the reading on the voltmeter (called the deflections) by the ratio of transformation, the user can determine the voltage on the high side.
 Common transformation ratios are 10:1, 20:1, 40:1, 80:1, 100:1, 120:1, and even higher.

 In general, a potential transformer is very similar to a standard two-winding transformer, except that it handles a very small amount of power.
 Transformers for this service are always the shell type, because this construction has been proven to provide better accuracy.

-Potential Transformers (like the one pictured above) are designed for monitoring single-phase and three-phase power line voltages in power metering applications.
+Potential Transformers are designed for monitoring single-phase and three-phase power line voltages in power metering applications.